Tom Reed (American football)

 Tom Reed (January 7, 1945 – September 26, 2022) was an American college football player and coach.
-He served as the head coach at Miami University from 1978 to 1982 and at North Carolina State University from 1983 to 1985, compiling a career coaching record of 43–43–2.
+He served as the head football coach at Miami University from 1978 to 1982 and at North Carolina State University from 1983 to 1985, compiling a career head coaching record of 43–43–2.

 Early life and playing career

 Reed studied at Miami University in Oxford, Ohio, graduating in 1967.
-There, he played two season for the Miami RedHawks under Bo Schembechler.
+There, he played two season for the Miami Redskins under Bo Schembechler.
 He recorded 38 and 34 rushing yards in 1964 and 1966, respectively.

 Coaching career

 Assistant (1967–1977)

-After graduating, Reed remained at his alma mater and took up his first coaching role as graduate assistant for the RedHawks.
+After graduating, Reed remained at his alma mater and took up his first coaching role as graduate assistant for the Redskins.
 He then became the defensive line coach for the Akron Zips from 1969 to 1972.
 After a brief stint as defensive back coach with the Arizona Wildcats, he went back to coaching defensive line with the Michigan Wolverines in 1974.
 He served for three seasons in that capacity, his final assistant role before becoming head coach.

 Miami (1978–1982)

 Reed served as the head coach at Miami University from 1978 to 1982, replacing Dick Crum who became the North Carolina Tar Heels coach.
-His best seasons came in 1978 and 1981, when he led the Redskins to 8–2–1 records.
+His best seasons came in 1978 (where he inherited 15 starters and 30 returning players) and 1981, when he led the Redskins to 8–2–1 records.
 Reed's squads orchestrated several big upset wins including a victory over North Carolina during the 1978 season and a victory over Kentucky in Lexington in 1979.
 Reed had four winning seasons in five years and tallied a career record of 34–19–2 at Miami.
 After the 1981 season, Reed accepted the head coaching position at NC State and was replaced by Tim Rose.